Diffusion Models with Double Guidance: Generate with aggregated datasets: Methods of Double Guidance

-We call this conditional score function the Diffusion Model with Hybrid Guidance (DMHG), since both CG and CFG appear.
-Similarly to CFG, when the condition $C_1$ is highly complex, the DMHG tends to generate samples that match the target conditional distribution $P_{X_0|C_1,C_2}$ more accurately.
-The full sampling algorithm for both DMDG and DMHG is provided in Appendix \ref{sec_app_proof_and_derivation}.
+We term this approach the Diffusion Model with Hybrid Guidance (DMHG), as it incorporates both CG and CFG.
+Similarly to CFG, DMHG exhibits improved fidelity to the target conditional distribution $P_{X_0 | C_1, C_2}$ when condition $C_1$ is highly complex.
+Similarly to DMIDG, replacing $\widehat{f}_2(X_{0|t,C_1})$ in (\ref{eq_hybrid_guidance}) with $\widehat{f}_2(X_{0|t})$ results in Diffusion Model with Independent Hybrid Guidance (DMIHG).
+The complete sampling algorithm for both DMDG and DMHG is provided in Algorithm \ref{algo_dmdg_and_dmhg}.
+Extensions of DMDG and DMHG to settings involving more than two aggregated datasets and multiple conditions are presented in Appendix~\ref{sec_dmtg}.